-At the second Task Force meeting in July 2004 the participants reviewed the suggested list of natural hazards mitigation strategies, matched them with each of the natural hazards priority areas, and also suggested other alternatives to create a list of the most desired strategies for each.
+At the Task Force meeting in January 2005, the participants reviewed the suggested list of natural hazards mitigation strategies, matched them with each of the natural hazards priority areas, and also suggested other alternatives to create a list of the most desired strategies for each.

-1. Potential of severe thunderstorms and high winds, and severe winter storms throughout the County, also the concern regarding festivals and power outages
+1. Potential of severe thunderstorms and high winds throughout the County